SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/getting_started_guide.md

 # Spin Getting Started Guide

 This guide is being migrated to the new NERSC Documentation Site.
-Please see the documentation at [https://www.nersc.gov/users/training/online-tutorials/spin-getting-started-guide/](https://www.nersc.gov/users/training/online-tutorials/spin-getting-started-guide/)
+For now, please see the documentation at [https://www.nersc.gov/users/training/online-tutorials/spin-getting-started-guide/](https://www.nersc.gov/users/training/online-tutorials/spin-getting-started-guide/)

 ## This guide is under development